fatiher/Thingiverse-Exporter/README.md

 _FORK Disclaimer_ : Just fixed the original script written by Carlos Garcia Saura (carlosgs) to work with BeautifulSoup4 and done some minor changes.
 I'm not a python programmer so some googling and stackoverflow searches help me to make script run again..

-Know bugs : When script reaches to the end page it does not stop.
-Just leaching same last page over and over.
+Hope it helps you!

 Thingiverse Exporter
 =============